Kelechi-Okorie/alx-low_level_programming/0x0B-malloc_free/README.md

-File 3-aloc_grid.c - A program returns a pointer to 2D array of integers File 4-free_grid.c - A program that frees a 2D array File 100-argstostr.c - A program that concatenates all the arguments of the program
+File 3-aloc_grid.c - A program returns a pointer to 2D array of integers File 4-free_grid.c - A program that frees a 2D array File 100-argstostr.c - A program that concatenates all the arguments of the program File 101-strtow.c - A program that splits a string into words